ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 (dataset, noise type) without varying across years, then we should should use the dataset for the year 2030; since 2030 is the midpoint of our simulation, we expect it to be sufficiently representative of the data across all simulated years.
+If even this is too complicated, a single :math:`F` can be computed for a noise type, and not vary between datasets;
+the decennial census dataset should be used to do this.
-This level of imprecision is sufficient for the user warning, which should be left vague enough as to not imply exactly what fraction of rows will get noised.
+The level of imprecision is acceptable for the user warning, which should be left vague enough as to not imply exactly what fraction of rows will get noised.